andybbruno/Advanced-Programming-2018/Assignment_2/README.md

 ## Abstract Data Type (Optional)
 > Consider abstract data types as defined here, and in particular in Section 3.1.
 The goal of this exercise is to re-engineer the definition of ListBag of Exercise 1 and Exercise 2 as specific instances of an Abstract Data Type Constructor called MultiSet.

-> 1. Define a new constructor class MultiSet defining an abstract data type with the same constructors and operations as ListBag
+> **1. Define a new constructor class MultiSet defining an abstract data type with the same constructors and operations as ListBag**
-> 2. Make ListBag an instance of MultiSet

 ```Haskell
 import qualified Ex1